-Our schools should be inclusive and supportive places where all children and young people can learn, build relationships and be part of the community.
+Our schools should be inclusive and supportive places that provide support for children and young people and where they can learn, build relationships and be part of the community.

 All children and young people are entitled to an education that enables them to:

 - make a successful transition into adulthood, whether into employment, further education or training

 If you think your child needs extra help with their learning or development, the first thing to do is to speak to their nursery, school or college.